pyralog/pyralog/IMPLEMENTATION_PLAN.md

 ## Architecture Evolution Path

-DLog's architecture supports **three CopySet strategies** that can be adopted progressively:
+Pyralog's architecture supports **three CopySet strategies** that can be adopted progressively:

 ```
 ┌────────────────────────────────────────────────────────────┐